chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 SCP.
 SCP will bring the AP out of reset.
-The AP will start booting from its ROM and then proceed to boot Trusted Firmware-A, Hafnium, Secure Partitions (OP-TEE, Trusted Services in Buildroot and Trusty in Android) then U-Boot, and then Linux and Buildroot/Android.
+The AP will start booting from its ROM and then proceed to boot Trusted Firmware-A, Hafnium, Secure Partitions (OP-TEE, Trusted Services in Buildroot and Trusty in Android) then U-Boot, and finally the corresponding Linux Kernel distro.

 When booting Buildroot, the model will boot Linux and present a login prompt on terminal_uart_ap.
 Login using the username ``root``.
 You may need to hit Enter for the prompt to appear.